CiscoDevNet/node-sparkbot-samples/templates/README.md

 Note that the SPARK_TOKEN env variable is required to read message contents.

-Once your bot is started, read this [guide to expose it publically and create a Cisco Spark webhook to have it start receiving events](../docs/GuideToRunLocally.md).
+Once your bot is started, read this [guide to expose it to the world and create a Cisco Spark webhook to start receiving events](../docs/README.md).